sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 get static pods:
 - static pods usually have node name appended to their name, clue to know them
 - check for the owner reference session, check the kind and name.
-The kind should be like a Node. otherwise could be Relicaset, or any other object
+The kind should be like a Node. otherwise could be Replicaset, or any other object

-## another way of getting pod yaml from a running pod
-kubectl get pod name-of-pod -n kube-system -o yaml kubectl get nodes
+another way of getting pod yaml from a running pod: kubectl get pod name-of-pod -n kube-system -o yaml kubectl get nodes

-## find config files in linux
+find config files in linux:
 find /etc -type f -name "*.conf"

-## How many static pods exist in this cluster in all namespaces
-kubectl get pods -A
+How many static pods exist in this cluster in all namespaces: kubectl get pods -A

-## path to directory for the static pod
-check the kubelet conf
-cat /var/lib/kubelet/config.yaml   ##for any given static pod config
+path to directory for the static pod: check the kubelet conf cat /var/lib/kubelet/config.yaml   ##for any given static pod config
 ## check for static pod path